-The FFCRA prohibits an employer from discharging, disciplining, or otherwise discriminating against any employee who takes paid leave under the FFCRA and files a complaint or institutes a proceeding related to the FFCRA.
+Paid leave under the FFCRA is now optional through September 30, 2021, but whether or not an employer has continued to provide FFRCA paid leave, the FFCRA prohibits an employer from discharging, disciplining, or otherwise discriminating against any employee who has taken paid leave under the FFCRA and files a complaint or institutes a proceeding related to the FFCRA.
 Employers found to have violated the Emergency Paid Sick Leave provisions or the unlawful termination provisions of the FFCRA are subject to penalties and enforcement under the FLSA (29 U.S.C.
 216, 217).
 For violations of the ten weeks of Emergency Family and Medical Leave, employers are subject to enforcement under the FMLA.

 6.5 Special Training and Resolution Approaches

 Alabama has no specific training requirements for discrimination or harassment.
 Best practice is a well-publicized policy (including periodic distribution) and periodic training of supervisors and employees.
 Employees can take claims to the Equal Employment Opportunity Commission, the Office of Federal Contract Compliance Programs (OFCCP, for federal contractors), or the Department of Labor (DOL).
 Each of these administrative agencies can negotiate resolutions of complaints.
 The EEOC has a formal mediation process available free of charge.
 The OFCCP can bar a federal contractor from future contracts.
 The EEOC and DOL cannot impose any sanctions but can bring a lawsuit based on the complaint.

 Both federal and state courts encourage parties to mediate cases.